fenago/pytest-quick-start-guide/preface.md

 you’ll use this feature to be able to run all of your tests against both TinyDB and MongoDB, the database back ends supported by Tasks.

-In Chapter 4, Builtin Fixtures, on page 73, you will look at some builtin fixtures provided out-of-the-box by pytest.
+In Lab 4, Builtin Fixtures, on page 73, you will look at some builtin fixtures provided out-of-the-box by pytest.
 You will learn how pytest builtin fixtures can keep track of temporary directories and files for you, help you test output from your code under test, use monkey patches, check for warnings, and more.

-In Chapter 5, Plugins, on page 97, you’ll learn how to add command-line options to pytest, alter the pytest output, and share pytest customizations, including fixtures, with others through writing, packaging, and distributing your own plugins.
-The plugin we develop in this chapter is used to make the test failures we see while testing Tasks just a little bit nicer.
+In Lab 5, Plugins, on page 97, you’ll learn how to add command-line options to pytest, alter the pytest output, and share pytest customizations, including fixtures, with others through writing, packaging, and distributing your own plugins.
+The plugin we develop in this lab is used to make the test failures we see while testing Tasks just a little bit nicer.
 You’ll also look at how to properly test your test plugins.
 How’s that for meta?
-And just in case you’re not inspired enough by this chapter to write some plugins of your own, I’ve hand-picked a bunch of great plugins to show off what’s possible in Appendix 3, Plugin Sampler Pack, on page 163.
+And just in case you’re not inspired enough by this lab to write some plugins of your own, I’ve hand-picked a bunch of great plugins to show off what’s possible in Appendix 3, Plugin Sampler Pack, on page 163.

-Speaking of customization, in Chapter 6, Configuration, on page 115, you’ll learn how you can customize how pytest runs by default for your project with configuration files.
+Speaking of customization, in Lab 6, Configuration, on page 115, you’ll learn how you can customize how pytest runs by default for your project with configuration files.
 With a pytest.ini file, you can do things like store command line options so you don’t have to type them all the time, tell pytest to not look into certain directories for test files, specify a minimum pytest version your tests are written for, and more.
 These configuration elements can be put in tox.ini or setup.cfg as well.

-In the final chapter, Chapter 7, Using pytest with Other Tools, on page 127, you’ll look at how you can take the already powerful pytest and supercharge your testing with complementary tools.
+In the final lab, Lab 7, Using pytest with Other Tools, on page 127, you’ll look at how you can take the already powerful pytest and supercharge your testing with complementary tools.
 You’ll run the Tasks project on multiple versions of Python with tox.
 You’ll test the Tasks CLI while not having to run